• Skip to primary navigation

 • Then carefully and evenly pour the white layer over the cherry layer, smoothing the top with a spatula and/or tap the pan lightly on the counter.
 Freeze for another 15 mins.

-• Drop dollops of the reserved Cherry filling and the cacao nibs on top of the white layer.
+• Add the cacao nibs to the reserved Cherry filling drop dollops on top of the white layer.
 Swirl the cherry dollops through the cake with your spatula.
 You can't really mess it up.

 • Freeze the cake for at least an hour to set.
 Remove from pan, thaw about 15 minutes, slice and enjoy!
 Keep leftovers frozen.